emily-salum-archived-work/github_init/README.md

 1. Creates repository with a given name
 2. Adds files in specified paths
 3. Ignores specific files as instructed.
 4. Within every path it visits, it will look for a 'build_configurations.json' file, which specifies actions that need to be made in that folder.
-Specifically:
+This was mainly used in the past when I was not aware of the ability to use environment variables and wanted to send my projects to github, but they had secretive data on it.
+Specifically, you can use:
     1. "Replace": Replaces content in specific file to be something different inside github.
     2. "Create": Creates file in github.